-Cotgrave colliery opened in 1964, but production ceased in 1993 and the site is now being developed for industrial, residential use and recreational use.
+Cotgrave colliery opened in 1964, but production ceased in 1993 and the site has been developed for industrial, residential use and recreational use.
 There is the possibility that in the past coal was extracted on a small scale elsewhere in the Borough, but there are no records of such activities.